ligato/docs/docs/user-guide/quickstart.md

 In this guide you will learn how to:

-- Install the VPP Agent
+- Install the vpp-agent
-- Install and Start ETCD
+- Install and Start etcd
-- Run the VPP Agent container
+- Run the vpp-agent container
-- Interact with the VPP Agent using REST, CLI and etcdctl interfaces.
+- Interact with the vpp-agent using REST, CLI and etcdctl interfaces.

 The figure below illustrates this quickstart guide environment.

 [![quickstart-topology](../img/user-guide/quickstart-topology.png)](https://www.draw.io/?lightbox=1&highlight=0000ff&edit=_blank&layers=1&nav=1&title=quickstart-topology.xml#Uhttps%3A%2F%2Fraw.githubusercontent.com%2Fligato%2Fdocs%2Fmaster%2Fdocs%2Fimg%2Fuser-guide%2Fquickstart-topology.xml)

 !!!
 Note
-    `VPP Agent` is used when discussing the Ligato VPP Agent. `VPP` is used to describe the VPP dataplane. `vpp-agent` is a term that will appear in documentation usually involving direct interfaction with the Ligato VPP Agent and any associated software components such as docker.
+    `VPP Agent` is used when discussing the Ligato VPP Agent in a higher level context with examples being an architecture description. `vpp-agent` is a term used to define the actual code itself and/or in describing direct interactions with other associated software components such as docker.
+You will see this term appear in commands, APIs and code. `VPP` is used to describe the VPP dataplane.

 ---

 ## 1. Prerequisites

 - **Docker** (Docker ce [installation manual][docker-install])
-- **ETCD**
+- **etcd**
 - **Postman** or **cURL** tool (postman [installation manual][postman-install])

 !!! note
     Docker ce 17.05 or higher is required.

-## 2. Download the VPP Agent image
+## 2. Download the vpp-agent Image

-To download the VPP Agent image from the [DockerHub][dockerhub] use the following command:
+To download the vpp-agent image from the [DockerHub][dockerhub] use the following command:
 ```
 $ docker pull ligato/vpp-agent
 ```

-This image contains the VPP Agent and a compatible VPP dataplane.
+This image contains the vpp-agent and a compatible VPP dataplane.

 The command `docker images` shows us that the image exists: